-The ongoing success of London Irish since 2008-09 owes much to David Paice, who made 17 Guinness Premiership appearances along the way to the Twickenham final that year.
-He had won his first Test caps off the bench for Lee Mears in New Zealand in 2008 and been a try-scorer for England Saxons in the 31-13 win over Ireland A at Welford Road, Leicester a few months earlier.
+The ongoing success of London Irish since 2008/9 owes much to David Paice, who made 17 Guinness Premiership appearances along the way to the Twickenham final that year.
+He won his first Test caps off the bench for Lee Mears in New Zealand in 2008 after being a try-scorer for England Saxons in the 31-13 win over Ireland A at Welford Road, Leicester a few months earlier.

-His Saxons' debut had been against the USA in the 2007 Barclays Churchill Cup but he twice missed the opportunity to add to his caps at that level when a rearranged Premiership match ruled him out of the Portugal game in January 2009.
-The last minute cancellation of the Ireland A match at Donnybrook the following month because of frost deprived him of another appearance.
+His Saxons debut was against the USA in the 2007 Barclays Churchill Cup but he twice missed the opportunity to add to his caps at that level when a rearranged Premiership match ruled him out of the Portugal match in January 2009.
+The last-minute cancellation of the Ireland A game at Donnybrook the following month because of frost deprived him of another appearance.

-His success story with the Irish includes helping the side to reach the Heineken Cup semi-finals in 2008 when they lost 21-15 to Toulouse at Twickenham.
-He had played off the bench in the 2006 European Challenge Cup final against Gloucester, who won 36-34 after extra time at Twickenham Stoop.
+His success story with Irish includes helping the side to reach the Heineken Cup semi-final in 2008 when they lost 21-15 to Toulouse at Twickenham.
+He also played off the bench in the 2006 European Challenge Cup final against Gloucester, who won 36-34 after extra time at Twickenham Stoop.

 A member of the England Senior National Academy back in 2006-07, he was among four uncapped forwards in the original England party for the 2008 New Zealand tour that became a memorable one for him.
-By mid November this year he had made 121 appearances and scored 11 tries for the Irish in the Premiership.
-His ninth Saxons' cap was in the starting side for the 37-6 win over Canada at Sixways in the Churchill Cup final in June last year.
+Before touring Argentina with England and playing in both Test matches in June this year, he had made 130 Premiership appearances for Irish and scored 11 tries.
+His ninth and most recent Saxons cap was in the starting side for the 37-6 win over Canada at Sixways in the Churchill Cup final in June 2011.